bickelmps/DIC_FFT_ETHZ/README.md

 ﻿
-# DIC using FFT-approach and optional pre- and post-processing
+# DIC using a FFT-approach

 for 8bit, equal dim, single band images